 A low rate of completed courses has a two-fold negative impact on educational centers and language centers.
 On the one hand, you have the financial failure of the training, and on the other, the disservice that such data does to the center’s reputation.

 Professors Kuan-Chung Chen and Syh-Jong Janghave stated in their “Motivation in online learning: Testing a model of self-determination theory” study that “(…) high dropout rates were becoming the main concern of online educators”.
 A few years later, this concern remains a fact; however, educational technology such as the one developed by CAE Computer Aided Elearning effectively combats it.

 Increasing the completion rate in e-learning courses is easy if you have the right tools.
-The trainings that CAE has as partners and its 35 years of experience in the sector offer access to the most advanced tools for online learning, including coaching, which encourages student participation and interest in the course.
+The trainings that CAE has as partners and its more than 40 years of experience in the sector offer access to the most advanced tools for online learning, including coaching, which encourages student participation and interest in the course.

 Elearning: How to Increase Completion Rates in E-learning Courses

 How can you increase the completion ratio?
 CAE’s authoring tool and Voluxion platforms (LMS, LCMS, VCR) contain the keys necessary for effective training that will keep students interested from beginning to end.